akeesari/anjikeesari/docs/developertools/software/windows.md

 ## Install SQL server

+SQL Server is a relational database management system developed by Microsoft.
+It allows you to store, manage, and retrieve structured data efficiently.

 ```
 choco install sql-server-management-studio
 ```

 ## Install Chrome

+Chrome is a popular web browser developed by Google.
+It provides a fast and secure browsing experience and supports various web technologies.

 ```
 choco install googlechrome
 ```

 ## Install Node JS

+Node.js is a JavaScript runtime that allows you to execute JavaScript code outside of a web browser.

 ```
 choco install nodejs